 Paul does not write this command in a vacuum.
 He places it directly after his instructions on submitting to governing authorities.
 He tells the Roman Christians to pay their taxes and give respect to whom it is due.
 In essence, he encourages them to be responsible citizens who fulfill their civic duties.
 Then, he pivots from these temporary, payable debts to the one debt that can never be fully settled: the debt of love.
 This transition is crucial.
-It suggests that while fulfilling earthly obligations is important, our highest calling transcends them.
+It suggests that while fulfilling earthly obligations matters, our highest calling transcends them.
 Loving others is the ultimate fulfillment of our duty to both God and neighbor.
+The owe no man any thing, but to love one another quote origin reveals Paul’s intention to redirect believers’ priorities toward eternal, relational values.

 The Nature of Our Enduring Debt